Saxashitter/SonicRoboSocialExperiment/README.md

 # Sonic Robo Social Experiment
-A public mod that anyone can make any change to, as long as it follows the "rules".
+A public mod that anyone can make any change to, as long as it follows the rules.

+To make a change, you must fork the repo, and make a pull request.

 # Rules
 1. Mod must follow all of the Message Board rules.
 Naming conventions are an exception.